The difference between antiperspirant and deodorant

-However, sweat from stress comes on fast, can be hard to control and gives off a foul odor.
-When you're nervous or excited, you sweat from apocrine glands located in your underarms and pubic region.
+However, sweat from stress is a different matter.
+It comes on fast, can be hard to control and does give off a foul odor.
+That's because, when you're nervous or excited, you sweat from apocrine glands located in your underarms and pubic region.
 Secretions from normal sweat glands (eccrine glands) are watery and mostly odorless, but apocrine secretions contain 20 percent fat and protein; bacteria thrive on the stuff, and you're left dealing with the pungent odor.

 - Solid sticks are the most popular form of deodorant/antiperspirants.
 They typically don't leave the skin wet after application, and usually come in a solid white or clear formula.
 Some solid sticks tend to leave white residue behind on clothing.

-- Roll-ons feature a ball at the top of the bottle that can be rolled to evenly distribute the formula, which is usually light and gel-like.
+- Roll-ons feature a ball at the top of the bottle that can be rolled to evenly distribute the product, which is usually light and gel-like.

 - Creams and lotions must be applied with the fingertips to the underarms, although some lotions come in spray bottles.
 These usually require a few minutes of drying.

 - Deodorant sprays come in aerosol cans and typically go on dry.